 A shot where you hit the ground behind the ball.
 Usually making a large diviot and not advancing the ball very far. (see Fat Shot)

 If right handed, the toe of the club face is pointed left of the target line at address.
-Reverse if jordans for sale left handed.
+Reverse if left handed.

 If right handed, addressing the ball so you toe line points to the right of the target line.
 Reverse if left handed.